Noisy Sorting Capacity: Proof of Achievability results

 \section{Proof of Achievability results}

 In this section, we describe our achievability results for noisy sorting.
 First, we prove Theorem~\ref{thm:achievability} by proposing a fixed-length noisy sorting code and analyze its achievable rate.
 Then, we prove Theorem~\ref{thm:vl-achievability} by modifying the fixed-length code into a variable-length version and analyze the achievable rate.
-Moreover, we apply a refined analysis to an existing noisy sorting code proposed in~\cite{Feige1994} to compute its achievable rate.
-We show that the achievable rates by the proposed noisy sorting codes are strictly higher than that of the existing noisy sorting code in~\cite{Feige1994}.
+Moreover, we obtain an upper bound for the rate of the best-known algorithm in the unknown $p$ setting proposed in~\cite{ren2019sample} through a refined analysis.
+We show that the achievable rates by the proposed noisy sorting codes are strictly higher than that of the existing noisy sorting code in~\cite{ren2019sample}.